medical-software-quality/project-quality-plan/quality_plan.md

 * QA manager
   * ensures that this plan is followed
-  * ensures that roles are trained according to the training plan
+  * ensures that roles are trained according to the training plan (see "training plan" below)
 * risk manager:
-  * assesses requirements' impact to risk controls
+  * assesses requirements' impact to risk controls (see "requirements" below)
-  * assesses risks' impact to risk controls
+  * assesses risks' impact to risk controls (see "risk assessement" below)
 * software developer:
-  * develops software
+  * develops software (see "software development" below)
-  * writes tests
+  * writes tests (see "software development" below)
-  * writes documentation
+  * writes documentation (see "software development" below)
 * defect manager:
-  * triages defects
+  * triages defects (see "operations" below)
-  * prioritizes team to address defects
+  * prioritizes team to address defects (see "operations" below)
 * user:
   * reports defects to the projects' ticket as part of its use
   * supports the team in establishing that defects are correctly addressed